Is Making Your Own Yogurt *Really* Worth It?

 The reason Greek yogurt is so rich and thick is because some of the whey (liquid) has been strained out.
 To make your own, spoon your homemade yogurt into a cheesecloth-lined colander placed over a bowl.
 Let it drain in the fridge for as little as an hour or as long as a day, depending on the consistency you want.
 The longer it strains, the thicker it will get.

-If you’re serious about making Greek yogurt and want to make large quantities at a time, you can buy a Greek yogurt strainer like this Euro Cuisine Gy50 Greek Yogurt Maker.
+If you’re serious about making Greek yogurt and want to make large quantities at a time, you can buy a Greek yogurt strainer like this Euro Cuisine Greek Yogurt Maker.
 It’s made of fine mesh and can strain up to two quarts.

 When your Greek yogurt is finished, save the whey.
 It’s full of protein and can be used for all sorts of things, from baking to smoothies to fertilizing plants.
-(You can even use it to replace the water when making bread; here are some more ideas for how to use it.)
+(You can even use it to replace the water when making bread or our favourite pizza dough recipe; here are some more ideas for how to use it.)

 Is homemade yogurt cheaper than store-bought?

 Making your own yogurt is way cheaper than buying yogurt at the store.
-Depending on the milk you buy and the kind of yogurt you like, homemade yogurt costs 60 to 80 percent less.

 It’s easy to calculate the savings, because one litre of milk makes a 750-g tub of yogurt (plus some).
-I used to spend $5.49 on a container of organic yogurt, but one litre of organic milk only costs me $2.32, which is 58 percent less.
-That means every batch of homemade yogurt saves me $3.17.
-Since my family goes through two tubs a week, we’re saving $329.68 a year.
+I used to spend $6.99 on a container of organic yogurt, but one litre of organic milk only costs me $2.60.
+That means every batch of homemade yogurt saves me about $4.

-For conventional milk, you’ll save around 63 percent.
-A litre of 2 percent milk typically costs around $1.12 per litre (when you buy it in bags), while a 750-g tub of 2 percent plain yogurt costs $2.99.
-You’ll save $1.87 per tub.
+For conventional milk, a litre of 2 percent typically costs around $1.47 per litre (when you buy it in bags), while a 750-g tub of 2 percent plain yogurt costs roughly $4.99.
+You’ll save around $3 per tub.

 You’ll see the most savings if you like Greek yogurt, because it’s more expensive than regular yogurt.
-You’ll pay around $4.99 for a 500-g container of Greek yogurt, but you can make that amount of Greek yogurt with a $1.12 litre of milk.
-That makes homemade Greek yogurt 78 percent cheaper, saving you $3.87 a batch.
+You’ll pay around $5.99 for a 500-g container of Greek yogurt, but you can make that amount of Greek yogurt with a $1.47 litre of milk.

 Is homemade yogurt better for the planet?

 Besides saving money, the main reason I make my own yogurt is to reduce my environmental footprint.
 I used to buy at least two tubs of yogurt a week, and those plastic containers really added up.
 Now that I make my own yogurt, I can store it in mason jars—and I avoid using more than 100 plastic containers each year.
 Although I do buy bagged milk (it’s much cheaper and my household goes through a lot), I’m still cutting back significantly on plastic.
 To figure out just how much, I weighed an empty yogurt container and an empty milk bag.
 The yogurt container weighed 32g, and the milk bag weighed only 7g.
 So even with bagged milk, homemade yogurt uses 78 percent less plastic.
+(And you can then reuse your milk bags for other things, like doggy bags or packing lunches.)

 Is making yogurt easier with a yogurt maker?